ZironDev/Guard-Terms-Of-Service/README.md

 # Contact

 - [Support Server](https://discord.gg/aresdev)
-- If above links doesn't work mail us on helparesbot@gmail.com
+- If above links don't work mail us on helparesbot@gmail.com

 **Thank you for using our service**